 Who can resist when you think of it this way?
 Receptive to possibility, who wouldn’t want to push the door ahead of you open just a little wider, just a little more bravely, to see what it brings?

-Think of enjoying savory granola in a salad as a crunchy, nutty alternative to croutons, and an easy, foolproof way to add nuts and grains to your lunch or side dish.
+Think of enjoying savory granola in a salad as a crunchy, nutty alternative to croutons, and an easy, foolproof way to add nuts and grains to your quick and healthy lunch or side dish.

 In this recipe, the homemade granola clusters add texture and a savory, herby, slightly spicy flavor with a touch of sweetness, a welcome complement to the dressed greens, fresh fruit, and creamy goat cheese.